manassingh9220/pgq/README.md

     stripe.PaymentIntent.create(..., idempotency_key=idempotency_key)
 ```

-Make tasks idempotent.
-Use natural keys, upserts, or the downstream API's
-idempotency support.
-Assume every task will run twice, because eventually one
+Write tasks assuming they will run twice, because eventually one will.
+Use
-will.
+upserts, natural keys, or the downstream API's idempotency support.

+`dedupe_key` covers the producer side — the same key twice yields one job, via a
+unique constraint and `ON CONFLICT DO NOTHING`.
+Note that SQL treats `NULL` as
+distinct from `NULL`, so jobs without a key never collide
+(`test_null_dedupe_keys_dont_collide`).

 ---